-Table 24 shows a breakdown of non-transfusion related AEs by imputability score and outcome.
+Table 24 shows a breakdown of non-transfusion related AEs by imputability score and outcome over the past 5 years.

-- 6 in 10 non-transfusion related AEs are FNHTRs - most non-transfusion related AEs were reported to cause either no morbidity (126 out of 407) or only minor morbidity outcomes (207 out of 407) - two deaths, 4 life-threatening cases and 36 severity morbidity cases are not reported to be related to transfusion.
+- 256 out of 407 (or 6 in 10) non-transfusion related AEs are FNHTRs - most non-transfusion related AEs were reported to cause either no morbidity (126 out of 407) or only minor morbidity outcomes (207 out of 407) - two deaths, 4 life-threatening cases and 36 severity morbidity cases are not reported to be related to transfusion.
 These events should be excluded from analysis.